mattjbush/mattjbush.github.io/_pages/about.md

 I am a Ph.D. candidate in economics at Indiana University Bloomington.

-My research focuses on macroeconomics and labor economics and also relates to family economics and personnel economics.
+My research focuses on macroeconomics and labor economics.

 I am currently on the 2022-23 job market and am available for interviews.